New Zealand

 Playing Style

 The All Whites under Darren Bazeley are the OFC's representatives at a World Cup for the third time.
 The entire New Zealand game plan is simple and direct: win the ball, get it to Chris Wood, defend your box.
 Wood (Nottingham Forest) is a Premier League-caliber target striker who scores above his billing — 12+ goals per season in the top flight.
 Beyond Wood, the quality drops sharply.
-Clayton Lewis and Joe Bell (Wolfsburg) provide the midfield engine.
+Marko Stamenić and Joe Bell provide the midfield engine.
 Group G with Belgium, Iran, and Egypt is one of the toughest possible draws.
 New Zealand will not advance but they will make games difficult.
 Totals: UNDER — Bazeley teams sit deep and play direct.

 Top Scorers